 You have the right to:

-• An Advance Directive, such as Five Wishes, a Living Will, or Healthcare Power of Attorney.
-These documents express your choices about your future care or name someone to make decisions if you cannot speak for yourself.
-A copy of the Healthcare Power of Attorney will be required whenever that person is making decisions on your behalf.
+• An Advance Directive, such as a living will or health care power of attorney.
+These documents express your choices about your future care or name someone to make decisions for you if you cannot speak for yourself.
+A copy of the health care power of attorney will be required whenever that person is making decisions on your behalf.

-• Receive information and assistance in the formulation of an Advance Directive.
-You can receive this help by contacting your Primary Care Provider, Care Manager, or EBCI Tribal Option Member Services.
+• Receive information and assistance that can help you formulate an Advanced Directive.
+Contact your Primary Care Provider, Care Manager, or Member Services to request this information and assistance.

 You have the right to: